samapriya/phenofetch/docs/commands/index.md

 2. Use `stats` to understand what data is available for a site
 3. Use `estimate` to check how large a download would be
 4. Use `download` to retrieve the data
+5. Use `metadata` to process and analyze the downloaded metadata files

 Each command page in this section provides detailed information on usage, options, and examples.